-On of the highlights of our visit to Las Vegas was a celebration lunch at Giada de Laurentiis’ new restaurant at The Cromwell Hotel.
+On of the highlights of our visit to Las Vegas in 2015 was a celebration lunch at Giada de Laurentiis’ new restaurant at The Cromwell Hotel.
 This elegant yet unpretentious venue is Giada’s first restaurant and it is evident that she has taken the utmost care with every detail.

 The decor is warm, open and airy and the modern, relaxed vibe makes you feel comfortable at once.
 There is a comfortable waiting area with sofas just outside the restaurant so there is no pressure to have a drink if you have to wait a couple of minutes for your table.
 I was also taken by the very fashionable ‘uniforms’ worn by the staff according to their positions, especially the lovely white eyelet dresses worn by the hostesses.